 Many industrial products must meet ingress protection test standards as well.
 Mining equipment and transportation equipment often encounter very wet conditions.
 Products going on ships are obvious candidates to need immersion test lab visits.
 Manufacturers need ip code testing to learn the levels of water resistance.

-Lastly, the advent of waterproof fabrics such as gore tex has influenced the emphasis on ip ratings.
-The ingress protection ip testing of fabrics is now a substantial market.
+Lastly, the advent of waterproof fabrics has influenced the emphasis on IP ratings.
+The ingress protection testing of fabrics is now a substantial market.
 A product completing a one meter immersion test can be a significant competitive advantage.

 Why is Keystone Compliance the Best Immersion Test Lab?

 As a leader in ingress protection testing, Keystone Compliance is the chosen immersion testing lab of many manufacturers.
 We have substantial capabilities with ingress protection and all other mechanical / environmental testing.